 In response to the anticipated increase in the number of pilots and to boost retention, this year the MEC will launch a new mentoring program.
 Taking a proactive approach, mentors will help guide and advise their fellow pilots throughout their careers at PSA—especially in instances when they’d prefer to seek the guidance of a fellow line pilot rather than an instructor, either during or after training is completed.

-To support the company in seeking creative ways to attract new crewmembers, PSA pilot leaders are developing a new website for the general public.
-PSAPilotCareers.com will offer details on PSA’s collective bargaining agreement, the group’s annual State of the Union publication, updates on the top issues facing pilots, and insights into the work life of pilots flying for a regional airline.
+To support the company in seeking creative ways to attract new crewmembers, pilot leaders established a new public website.
+PSAPilotCareers.com offers details on PSA’s collective bargaining agreement, the group’s annual State of the [Labor] Union publications, updates on the top issues facing pilots, and original content providing perspective on the lives of pilots at the regional carrier.

 “It’s a good time to be a PSA pilot, and I believe that 2019 will be productive for both the pilot group and the airline,” Toothe observed.